-Here we will learn step by step sqlite installation on windows process in detailed manner with screen shots.
+Here we will learn step by step SQLite installation on the windows process in a detailed manner with screenshots.

-To install SQLite in our system we need to download required executable file from SQLite website based on our OS platform like Windows, Linux, etc. To download SQLite executable file, use this url SQLite Download.
+To install SQLite in our system we need to download the required executable file from the SQLite website based on our OS platform like Windows, Linux, etc. To download SQLite executable file, use this URL SQLite Download.

-Once open the URL we have different options available based on OS platform like Windows, Linux, Mac, etc. From here you can download the suitable files from available options based on your system OS and configuration (32 bit or 64 Bit).
+Once open the URL we have different options available based on OS platforms like Windows, Linux, Mac, etc. From here you can download the suitable files from available options based on your system OS and configuration (32 bit or 64 bit).

 Here we are going to use SQLite on windows OS platform for that we need to download command-line shell program files like as shown below

-The SQLite command-line tool will contain following SQLite products
+The SQLite command-line tool will contain the following SQLite products

 SQLite core: The SQLite core contains the actual database engine and public API.